 "You're not judging the risks correctly because you do not have the education to assess them properly."

 "I may only have a High School education, and an average one at that, but one thing I do know is that life is risky.
 My dad died in a plane crash before I was born.
-My friend Lily’s dad died in his forties.
-My mom’s best friend’s husband died in Vietnam.
+My friend Lily's dad died in his forties.
+My mom's best friend's husband died in Viet Nam.
 A friend of mine was murdered a couple of months ago.
 I read about kids dying of cancer.

-“The only thing we can do in life is acknowledge the danger, accept that it exists, and live our lives as best we can, understanding that our lives might end at any point.
+"The only thing we can do in life is acknowledge the danger, accept that it exists, and live our lives as best we can, understanding that our lives might end at any moment.
 To me, that means living each day to the fullest extent I can, not cowering in a corner out of fear.
-I’m sorry, but I can’t agree with your approach.
-Violet told me what she wants, and I intend to honor her request.”
+I'm sorry, but I can't agree with your approach.
+Violet told me what she wants, and I intend to honor her request."

 "You have no idea what you are doing!"
 Doctor Lochner protested.